oceansen/FlowToResolume/README.md

 <p>
 Using: <p>
 $ cd osc-web <p>

+Replace the bridge.js file in osc-web with the one in the repository.
+The bridge.js file in the repository essentially processes a regular expression to parse the OSC message and send values to Resolume.

 $ node bridge.js <p>

 This starts osc-web and must run in the background.<p>